doselect/boto3/docs/source/guide/iam-example-policies.rst

-Attach a managed role policy
+Attach a Managed Role Policy
 ============================

 When you attach a managed policy to a role, the managed policy becomes part of the role's permission